-A bike trainer is made up of a frame, a clamp with which the bike is held securely, a roller that is pressed up against the back wheel, and a mechanism (whichever sort it may be) that is used to provide resistance.
+A bike trainer is made up of a frame, a clamp with which the bike is held securely, a roller that is pressed up against the back wheel, and a mechanism (whichever sort it may be) that is used to provide resistance (the exception being a more expensive “direct-drive” version, described further below).
 The bike you wish to use is mounted onto the trainer so you can experience a similar, if not identical riding experience in better and more highly controlled environments.
 Some people use bike trainers for practice before marathons or competitions, whereas others tend to use it as a substitute for riding outside if the weather is unfavorable.

 What to Look for in a Bike Trainer

 Today, there are a lot of turbo trainers or bike trainers in the market, each more fancy, well equipped or expensive than the other.
 To decide which one is best for you, keep the following in mind:

 - Something that fits your budget.
 This one is a no-brainer.
 You obviously need to purchase something that you can accommodate within your budget, no matter how appealing a $900 bike trainer might seem to be.
 The quality of your workout will more be determined by how hard you work than how much you spent on the trainer.